GSA/fpki-guides/_announcements/02_google_ct.md

 1. Google Chrome users of Windows, Apple, Android, Apple iOS, and Windows Mobile.
 2. Any TLS/SSL certificate that validates to COMMON, provided that the COMMON Root CA certificate's TLS trust bit is still distributed through the Microsoft and Apple trust stores.

+### How Do I Check If My Website Is Compliant?
+1. Open Google Chrome and browse to the website.
+2. In Google Chrome, open the developer tools panel under the setting  -> more tools menu.
+   a.
+In Windows, push ctrl + shift + "i"
+   b.
+In Apple, push apple key + shift + "i"
+3. Select the security tab.
+4. Refresh the website page and click on the website under the "Main origin" column.
+5. If the certificate is compliant it will show the CT log details

 ### Disabling Errors for Government-Furnished Equipment